Measure an analog voltage with the ADC of the Pi Pico in MicroPython

 Warning

-Unlike the Arduino, the Pico analog inputs should not exceed a 3.3V voltage.
-This could damage or even destroy the ADC inputs.
-Therefore, it is essential to check not to use a 5V supply voltage to measure the value of a sensor.
-There are solutions to limit the ADC input voltage to 3.3V.
+Unlike the Arduino, the analog inputs of the Pico must not exceed a voltage of 3.3V.
+This could damage or destroy the ADC inputs.
+It is, therefore, essential not to use a supply voltage of 5V to measure the value of a sensor.
+There are solutions to limit the input voltage of the ADC.

-Reading an analog input from Pico with MicroPython.
+Read an analog input from the Pico with MicroPython.

-The analog input voltage is measured using the
+The voltage of analog input is measured using the sub-module ADC

-module.
-Like with PWM, we associate a physical pin with the object
+.
+As for PWM, a physical pin is associated with the object ADC

 .